‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 THE LAND’S WILD MAGIC: poetry, place & story

-walking & writing residential retreat at Bosavern, St Just, West Cornwall
+walking & writing residential retreat, St Just, West Cornwall

 I’ve now offered four annual very rich and (I’m told) transformative and deepening retreats in this wild enchanted land, which offers so much in such a small geographical area.
 This week is now becoming a regular annual retreat like my Iona and Cévennes courses.
 Here in West Cornwall, we work mainly outdoors with the stories associated with this edge-place, and its many ancient, sacred and/or megalithic and coastal sites.